If you’re considering buying furniture, you’re probably wondering what the best way to finance furniture is.

 Deferred interest credit cards won’t charge you interest, but only if you follow the terms and conditions exactly and you pay the balance off before the promotional financing period ends.

-Deferred interest means that the interest is put off.
+Deferred interest means that interest is put off.
 That doesn’t mean there is no interest.
 Instead, the credit cards quietly calculate how much interest you would pay at the usual rate each statement period.

 If you mess up and violate the terms or don’t pay the card off, all of that interest they calculated will be added to your account balance.
 That’s right.
 They’ll add interest for the entire period you weren’t paying interest.